aiven/devportal/docs/products/postgresql/howto/migrate-using-bucardo.rst

 ===============================================

-The preferred approach to migrating a database to Aiven for PostgreSQL® is to use `Aiven's open source migration tool <https://developer.aiven.io/docs/products/postgresql/concepts/aiven-db-migrate.html>`_.
+The preferred approach to migrating a database to Aiven for PostgreSQL® is to use Aiven's open source migration tool (:doc:`../concepts/aiven-db-migrate`).
 However, if you are running PostgreSQL 9.6 (or earlier) or do not have ``superuser`` access to your database to add replication slots, you can use the open source `Bucardo <https://bucardo.org>`__ tool to allow replication to Aiven.